rydmike/flex_seed_scheme/README.md

 In the above example, we used a predefined tone mapping and chroma setup `ColorScheme` generation strategy called `FlexTones.vivid`.
 There are currently **eleven** predefined configurations available:

-* `FlexTones.material`, default and same as Flutter SDK M3 setup.
+* `FlexTones.material`, default and same as Flutter SDK M3 setup in Flutter 3.22.0 and later.
+* `FlexTones.material3Legacy`, same as Flutter SDK M3 default setup in Flutter before 3.22.0.
 * `FlexTones.soft`, softer and earthier tones than M3 FlexTones.material.
 * `FlexTones.vivid`, more vivid colors, uses chroma as defined by each given key color.
 * `FlexTones.vividSurfaces`, like `vivid`, but with more color tint in surfaces and backgrounds.